Nuclear mass and size corrections to the magnetic shielding: Finite nuclear size corrections

 Let us now combine perturbation due to $r_Z$ and the homogenous magnetic field

 where

 and where $\phi_M$ is an eigenstate of

-We claim that the $e\,\vec A$ terms in the propagator and in the wave function can be neglected, because their contribution goes with the nuclear radius to the third power.
-Therefore, we have only two corrections due to the last terms in Eq. (\ref{53}) and Eq. (\ref{54}), namely
+We claim that the $e\,\vec A$ terms in the propagator and in the wave function can be neglected, because they lead to an additional $p^2$ in the denominator and their contribution thus goes with the nuclear radius to the third power.
+Therefore, we have only two corrections due to the last terms in Eqs. (\ref{53}) and (\ref{54}), namely,

 where

 Therefore,

 where